pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_79.md

 Additional features of the IBM Cloud Pak for Automation are:

-- Drive scale, speed, and assist with complex knowledge work.
+- � Drive scale, speed, and assist with complex knowledge work.

-- Automate complex and less-structured business processes and optimize lighter customer experiences for task efficiency.
+- � Automate complex and less-structured business processes and optimize lighter customer experiences for task efficiency.

-- Drive growth with enhanced customer experiences and new business models.
+- � Drive growth with enhanced customer experiences and new business models.

-- Enable a few expert employees to create great customer experiences at scale.
+- � Enable a few expert employees to create great customer experiences at scale.

-- Integrated automation platform.
+- � Integrated automation platform.

-- Measure, in real time, the value of human and automated work across your business.
+- � Measure, in real time, the value of human and automated work across your business.

-Chapter 3.
-IBM Cloud Paks - Middleware anywhere **43**